Senate Rejects Republican Proposal To Repeal Obamacare Without A Replacement

 Advertisement

-Doctors and a major health insurer group are criticizing the latest GOP healthcare proposal in the Senate that will be voted on next.
+Doctors and a major health insurer group are criticising the latest GOP healthcare proposal in the Senate that will be voted on next.

 That idea is called a "skinny repeal" because it would only get rid of the most unpopular parts of Obamacare, such as the requirement that individuals carry health insurance or face fines.